strah19/Ember/README.md

 # Ember

-Ember is an open source graphics wrapper using SDL2!
+Ember is an open source graphics framework for C++.

-Solely created by strah19, Ember holds a wide ranges of tools including event handlers, buttons, event stacks, file handlers, asset loader, and more.
+Ember holds a wide ranges of tools including event handlers, event stacks, file handlers, asset loader, 3d rendering tools and more.

 Sample code:
 ```c++